 The next step was to maintain an acceptable level of WIP, and institutionalize this as a daily goal.
 The team determined that one day of WIP would equate to 80 invoices in the queue.
 (This was based on four ACOs reviewing and approving 20 invoices a day in addition to their other duties.)
 The finance center management teams are currently using control charts to manage the WIP to no more than 80 invoices a day with a stretch goal of 50.
 With this revised process, the level has never exceeded 83, resulting in little need for overtime and a reduction in interest and late penalties.

 More Plans for the Future

 This effort has begun to “turn the ship around,” but there is more ground to cover to get to a world class process.
 By utilizing the Lean Six Sigma methodology, the finance center now better understands where the pain lies (the root cause) and has already started developing improvement plans aimed at reducing the complexity and streamlining the larger process.
-The team has identified process and management improvements that can be implemented quickly and expect to be completed with the Improve phase by the second quarter of fiscal 2007.
-After the process changes have been implemented, the team will also define areas requiring software changes or the use of new software tools, defining the requirements and performance outcomes for these software changes which will be given a high priority for completion and implementation this year.
+The team identified process and management improvements that could be implemented quickly and expected to be completed with the Improve phase by the second quarter of fiscal 2007.
+After the process changes were implemented, the team defined areas requiring software changes or the use of new software tools, defining the requirements and performance outcomes for these software changes that will be given a high priority for completion and implementation